peterfarrar/principles-of-management-notes/notes_ch_04.md

 Identify the fit between organizational cultures and the external environment

 Possibly "...the most important internal dimension of an organization's effectiveness criteria."
-more influential than strategy.
-Motivates employees "beliefs, hehaviors, relationships, and wasy they work..."
+More influential than strategy, it motivates employees "beliefs, behaviors, relationships, and ways they work..."
 Based on values.
 "first, culture helps an organization adapt to and integrate with its external environment by adopting the right values to respond to external threats and opportunities; and secondly, culture creates internal unity by bringing members together so they work more cohesively to achieve common goals."